MargusLe/simplico/README.md

 # simplico

-A simplistic cooperation exercise.
+A simplistic cooperation exercise

-## A Starting point
+## The Starting Point

 Every client application instance connects the coordination server via web socket, receives an identity (a color) and will report it's virtual